Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 3. You access the previously created saved search
 4. Any new data that was loaded will now appear in your saved search if it matches your criteria.

-To create a saved search, first navigate to the Search page and apply one or more search criteria or filters to an entity type that you are searching within.
+To create a saved search, first navigate to the Search page and apply one or more search criteria or filters to an object type that you are searching within.

 Click on the "SAVE SEARCH" button.